The Pereira Family

 We were born and raised Catholic and have grown up with strong Christian values, inculcated by our parents and grandparents.

 In 2010, when Facebook had just begun taking over as the leading social networking site, Julius and I also started networking and met shortly thereafter.
-We were married in 2011 and 3 years after we were blessed with a beautiful daughter – Lynn Trinity.
-We love her to bits and enjoy every moment spent with her.
-Needless to say, she rules our world.
-This year we have been blessed again and are anxiously awaiting the arrival of our next little one, this fall.
+We were married in 2011, 3 years after we were blessed with a beautiful daughter, and just last year the Lord again blessed us with a son.
+We love them to bits and enjoy every moment spent with each of them.
+Needless to say, they rule our world!

 Our journey of a thousand miles across (precisely 8800 miles) to the United States in 2011 was due to work.
 We fell in love with the place instantly.
 Loved the culture, the history and most of all the genuine kindness of the people over here.
 We are big foodies and love the fact that we can explore various cuisines out here as well.